.NDS File Extension

 What is an NDS file?

 An NDS file contains a game ROM of a video game for the Nintendo DS (NDS) handheld gaming console.
-It contains the same data as the original NDS game cartridge and can be played in Windows, macOS, Linux, or Android with a Nintendo DS emulator.
+It stores the same data as the original NDS game cartridge, which users can play with a Nintendo DS emulator in Windows, macOS, Linux, and Android.

-NDS files are typically used by gamers who enjoy playing retro, discontinued games on their computers.
+Gamers who enjoy playing retro, discontinued games for the NDS on their computers may use NDS files.
 The gamers may create NDS files by dumping the game data from the original cartridge onto a computer and packaging it as an NDS file.
-Or gamers may download NDS files from game emulator websites that have already been dumped from game cartridges.
+Gamers may also download NDS files from game emulator websites already dumped from game cartridges.

-There are a variety of emulators available for playing NDS games, including DeSmuME, NO$GBA, iDeaS Emulator, OpenEmu, and Exophase DraStic DS Emulator.
-Some features provided by emulators include enhanced game graphics, helpful gameplay settings, and new "cheat" options.
+A variety of emulators are available for playing NDS games, including DeSmuME, NO$GBA, iDeaS Emulator, OpenEmu, and Exophase DraStic DS Emulator.
+Some features emulators provide include enhanced game graphics, helpful gameplay settings, and new "cheat" options.

-NOTE: The NDS was released in 2004 and uses two screens, one of which that is touch-sensitive.
+NOTE: Nintendo released the NDS in 2004, using two screens, one of which is touch-sensitive.
 DS stands for "Dual Screen."

 How to open an NDS file

-You can open an NDS file and play the Nintendo DS video game it contains in DeSmuMe (Windows, Mac), OpenEMU (Mac), RetroArch (cross-platform), Delta (iOS), DraStic (Android), and other Nintendo DS emulators.
+You can open an NDS file and play the Nintendo DS video game it contains in DeSmuME (Windows, Mac), OpenEMU (Mac), RetroArch (cross-platform), Delta (iOS), DraStic (Android), and other Nintendo DS emulators.
+For example, to open an NDS file with DeSmuMe, select File → Load ROM.

 Programs that open NDS files